Sir James Wright, 1st Baronet: Second period in Italy

-Sir James Wright reached Venice as Resident in mid-September 1766.
-Shortly, by March 1767, Lord Northington, Lord Chancellor under successive Prime Ministers, showed a wish to exert nepotism on Wright's behalf: through his mother's sister Jane Huband, Wright was a nephew-by-marriage to Northington.
-Northington's demand, of priority for a move to Florence or Naples, disconcerted Horace Mann, Wright's friend who was settled at Florence.
-Wright tried to smooth matters over.
-Horace Walpole, Mann's correspondent, at the beginning of April was assuring Mann that he need not fear the intrigues of the "old drunken uncle" (Northington), given the influence of Mann's patron Henry Seymour Conway.
+Wright was appointed minister to Venice the same day he was knighted, and reached Venice in mid-September 1766.

-Both the Wrights were afflicted by illness while in Venice: and they spent a period in England, of around two years, from August 1769 to August 1771, during which Robert Richie deputised for Sir James.
+Wright was afflicted by illness while in Venice: and spent a period in England, of around two years, from August 1769 to August 1771, during which Robert Richie deputised for Sir James.

 Wright was created a baronet on 12 October 1772 for his services as His Majesty's Resident at Venice.
-The Wrights left Venice in 1773, and the posting officially terminated in 1774.
-John Udny (1727–1800), brother of Robert Udny, filled in for Wright, until his successor John Strange arrived.
+The Wrights left Venice in 1773, and in September 1774 he was relieved as minister.

 Later life in politics

 In 1778, Wright became involved in a political furore when he and Dr. Addington, his own and Chatham's physician, engaged in a futile attempt to bring about a political alliance between Bute and Chatham.
 This incident terminated the friendship with Bute.

 Residence, collection and estates

 In about 1770 Wright bought Ray House in Woodford from Bennet Hannot.
 He later took up residence in the two-storey five-bay brick mansion.
-Around 1773–6 Robert Adam worked on Ray House for Wright.
+Around 1773–1776 Robert Adam worked on Ray House for Wright.
 Here Wright housed a collection of paintings acquired in his time in Venice.
 He was an art dealer, and made exaggerated claims for the works: a painting now attributed to Palma Vecchio was described by him as a Giorgione.
-He purchased amongst other works The Finding of Moses by Giambattista Tiepolo (as a Benedetto Caliari) in 1769, on behalf of Lord Bute.
-The painting of the biblical story is now in the National Gallery of Scotland.

-His time in Venice had allowed Wright some opportunity to develop as a connoisseur of painting, and he became a patron.
-He commissioned portraits: from Robert Fagan, Matthew William Peters, Joshua Reynolds, and Johann Zoffany.
-In the heated crayon debate of British art in the late 18th century, he contributed an opinion.
-Joseph Farington recorded in 1796 that at a Royal Academy committee meeting:

-A letter was read from Sir James Wright stating that 'having observed how much Crayon painting is fallen off in what he sees at the Exhibitions'.
-He offers the Academy a portrait by F. Cotes of Bromfield, the surgeon, as a lesson to the Students.